Welcome to Personality Central

 INFPs though appearing flexible, deeply treasure their inner values and they want to see these values expressed outwardly in their world.
 If there are roles or decisions they have to make that compromises on what they believe, it will most probably lead to a conflict of some sort.

 To avoid the conflict, always check back with the INFP in situations where the moral lines seem a little grey.
-Often, the INFP would have a clear stand on it but seldom do they vocalize it until absolutely necessary.
+Often, the INFP would have a clear stand on it but seldom do they vocalise it until necessary.

 INFPs are quiet supporters who are willing to work without recognition and sometimes be rewarded for less than what they deserve.
 However, if they feel that they are being exploited or used, a conflict may arise.

 Whatever the cause is and whoever the people are, learn about what is important to the INFP in your one to one dialogues with them.
-During the course of your work, avoid talking negatively about these topics and show support for what they believe in.
+During your work, avoid talking negatively about these topics and show support for what they believe in.

 If you’re an INFP, consider these as avenues for development:

 Your focus is most often on others and how you can meet others’ needs.
 While it makes you a great friend and communicator, you must also remember to think about your personal needs as well.
-Your tendency is to neglect what you need, and if you’re being asked to handle a lot of responsibilities, you will end up burned out.
+You tend to neglect what you need, and if you’re being asked to handle a lot of responsibilities, you will end up burned out.

 Understand where you need to draw the line, and learn to be a little more selective of what and whom you give your time and effort to.